yuki-yano/aitrans.nvim/README.md

   ```
   Streaming updates only touch the most recent `## Assistant` block; cursor focus never leaves the prompt window, while the response window auto-scrolls.
 - Follow-up suggestions are **disabled by default**.
 A template must set `followup = { enabled = true }` (or you must pass `follow_up = true`) to show `[1]`–`[4]` shortcuts.
 No placeholder comments are emitted when disabled.
+- Split layout respects `g:aitrans_chat.split_ratio` (default `0.66`).
+The response pane gets roughly that share of the editor height (or width in horizontal layouts), while the prompt pane receives the remainder (minimum 5 lines).
 - Sessions auto-archive to Redux.
 Use:
   - `aitrans#chat#list()` → returns in-memory history (`[{id,template,provider,created_at,...}]`)
   - `aitrans#chat#resume({ 'id': '...' })` → rebuilds the split layout and replays `## You/Assistant` blocks